 The statistics on video are pretty stunning.
 Just look at a few of these numbers: people spend on average 2.6x more time of web pages with video than those without.
 Fifty-five percent of people watch online video every single day.
-With these sort of numbers, it’s clearly time go all-in.
+With these sorts of numbers, it’s clearly time go all-in.
 One of the best ways to integrate video into your business is with a live video API — the topic of this blog.

 If you don’t already know what a live video API is, let me first explain an API, which stands for “Application Programming Interface.”
 Many digital services and products provide access to and/or use APIs.
 These APIs allow users to interact programmatically with a service or application.

-What this means for customers in general is that you can program your own systems around an API.
+What this means for customers, in general, is that you can program your own systems around an API.
 For example, the Weather Underground website allows customers to access its weather data API.
-From there, they can build custom mobile apps for displaying weather data, or to integrate forecasts into a website.
+From there, they can build custom mobile apps for displaying weather data or to integrate forecasts into a website.

 The possible uses for APIs are huge—and they’re everywhere!
 This piece, however, will focus on one sub-type of APIs: a live video API.

 The benefits of using a live video API

 A live video API, as the name suggests, provides programmatic access to live streaming functionality.
 Usually, a live video API is a service offered by an OVP or Online Video Platform.
 We’ll talk more about our own OVP, Dacast, and the API we offer later in this article.

 Using a live video API provides many benefits.
 By making it easier to integrate live video functionality into your existing workflows, a live video API can save both money and development time.
 It can also directly enable new functionality that might have otherwise been impossible, thus opening up new revenue opportunities.

 Here at Dacast, we include access to our content management live video API for all customers on our Pro, Premium and Enterprise plans.
 Our API allows you to programmatically create, manage, edit, and monetize live streams without needing to visit our website.